-In light of the Bank's 100th anniversary, the Board of Directors approved on 5 August 2020 a Centennial Stock Grant Plan (Stock Grant) to issue common shares to eligible grantees.
+In light of the Bank's 100th anniversary, the Board of Directors approved on August 5, 2020 a Centennial Stock Grant Plan to issue common shares to eligible grantees.
 The Bank will issue new shares from its authorized but unissued shares for the stock grant.
-The Board of Directors further clarified its intent relative to the Stock Grant in its meeting on 2 September 2020.
-The key details of the Stock Grant are as follows:
+The key details of the Plan are as follows:

-Grantee Eligibility Requirements All regular employees (officers and rank & file employees) and certain other officers and contractual employees (as specified by the Chairman of the Board) of the China Banking Corporation Group (CBC, and its subsidiaries CBC Properties and Computer Center, Inc., China Bank Insurance Brokers, Inc., China Bank Capital Corporation, China Bank Securities Corporation, and China Bank Savings, Inc.) as of 16 August 2020.
-Minimum service tenure of at least one (1) year as of 16 August 2020.
-No future service or performance condition is required Grantees who resign, retire, or otherwise leave the CBC group after 16 August 2020 will still qualify to receive the shares, provided that any grantee whose employment or contract with a CBC group entity is terminated for cause effective after 16 August 2020 (whether such cause or case arises or occurs before or after 16 August 2020 but prior to the actual issue date of the grant shares) shall not be entitled to any grant shares (subject to such rules as may be approved by the Designated Officers).
-Number of Shares to be issued to each Grantee 100 shares per year of service, based on tenure as of 16 August 2020.
+Grantee Eligibility Requirements All regular employees (officers and rank and file employees) and certain recently retired employees retained as consultant (as specified by the Chairman of the Board) of the China Banking Corporation Group (CBC, and its subsidiaries CBC Properties and Computer Center, Inc., China Bank Insurance Brokers, Inc., China Bank Capital Corporation, China Bank Securities Corporation, and China Bank Savings, Inc.) as of August 16, 2020.
+Minimum service tenure of at least 1 year as of August 16, 2020.
+No future service or performance condition is required.
+Grantees who resign, retire, or otherwise leave the CBC group after August 16, 2020 will still qualify to receive the shares.
+Number of Shares to be issued to each Grantee 100 shares per year of service, based on tenure as of August 16, 2020.
 For China Bank Savings, Inc. (CBSI) employees, only CBSI tenure will be counted.
-For China Bank Securities Corporation (CBSEC) employees, only CBSEC tenure will be counted.
 Tenure will not be rounded up.
 Any fraction of a year will be dropped from the computation.
-Holding Period • Minimum holding period of two (2) years from 16 August 2020.
-The shares may only be sold, encumbered, or disposed after 16 August 2022.
-Costs • Taxes and other costs for the issuance of the shares to the grantees and the listing thereof in the Philippine Stock Exchange shall be for the account of the Bank.
-The issue price for the shares shall be determined by the Designated Officers .
+Holding Period Minimum holding period of two years from August 16, 2020.
+The shares may only be sold, encumbered, or disposed after August 16, 2022.
+Costs Taxes and other costs for the issuance of the shares to the grantees and the listing thereof in the Philippine Stock Exchange shall be for the account of the Bank.
+The issue price for the shares shall be determined by the authorized officers.

-The Board also approved to delegate to the President, Chief Operating Officer and Chief Finance Officer ("Designated Officers") the authority to prepare and approve the comprehensive plan consistent with the Board approval, apply for and comply with the requirements of the regulatory agencies, and perform other actions necessary in connection with the approval.
+The Board also approved to delegate to the President, Chief Operating Officer and Chief Finance Officer the authority to prepare and approve the comprehensive plan consistent with the Board approval, apply for and comply with the requirements of the regulatory agencies, and perform other actions necessary in connection with the approval.

-The Centennial Stock Grant Plan shall be subject to the approval and ratification of the stockholders on 1 October 2020, and the approval of the relevant regulatory agencies.
+The Centennial Stock Grant Plan shall be subject to the approval and ratification of the stockholders on October 1, 2020, and the approval of the relevant regulatory agencies.